rusrap3547/phoenixCodingHR/README.md

-Phoenix Coding HR — Theme and Landing Page
+The Study Hall — Theme and Landing Page

 What I added